-Due to historical reasons, the United States has developed a deep-rooted gun culture, with alarmingly high frequency of shooting incidents and firearm-related violence far exceeding other developed nations.
-Americans possess approximately 265 million firearms, averaging over one gun per adult, with shootings occurring on 9 out of every 10 days.
-The U.S. leads the world in gun ownership rate, firearm homicide rate, and number of mass shooting incidents.
-2022 marked the third consecutive year with over 600 mass shootings recorded, resulting in more than 80,000 casualties.
-Gun violence has become a distinctive "American disease."
+Due to historical reasons, the United States has developed an ingrained gun culture, resulting in an exceptionally high frequency of gun violence incidents that far exceeds those in other developed nations.
+Americans own approximately 265 million firearms, with more than one gun per adult.
+On average, 9 out of every 10 days witness a shooting incident.
+The U.S. leads the world in gun ownership rates, gun-related homicide rates, and the number of mass shootings.
+In 2022, it marked the third consecutive year with over 600 recorded mass shootings, resulting in over 80,000 casualties.
+Gun violence has become an "American affliction."

-When using this database, please cite as either "The Violence Project Mass Shooter Database" or "The Violence Project Mass Shooter Database" with attribution to the data source: https://www.theviolenceproject.org.
+If utilizing this database, please cite either "The Violence Project Mass Shooter Database" or "The Violence Project Database of Mass Shootings" and acknowledge the data source: https://www.theviolenceproject.org.

 Sample Data